Students

 Area 2 Opportunities: Service rooted in Catholic Social Teaching

-• Second Helpings : Feb.
-25 (Tues): Join Mrs. Johnson in feeding the hungry at Second Helpings from 3:30 to 7:30.
+• Second Helpings: April 22: Join Mrs. Hankins to serve the hungry at Second Helpings on April 22 from 3:30-7:30.
 Sign up here!

 • Serve at St. Vincent de Paul*